lemlac/pylem/docs/reference.md

 #### `enum union`

 Unions can be tagged with an enum to create **tagged unions.** To do this, create an `enum` and then extend it with a `union`.
 Each member name in the union must match with each varient of the enum.
-If a variant has no data, assign its type as `void` or leave it with no type to automatically assign it as `void`.
+If a variant has no data, assign its type as `void`.
 Instantiate it by passing in its tag first and then assign the member for that tag if it has data.
 The size of a tagged union is the size of its enum component and the size of its union component combined.

 ```py
 enum PayloadTag: